Not Accepting Guests

 While I spent 2013 closer to home, in Australia till April house-sitting up and down the country while I worked for my clients and settled my daughter into her (then) new job as a vocalist in a music group touring the country.
 April through to December that year I traveled around the United States couchsurfing, house-siting and volunteering (HS/CS/V/T) my way through - Colorado, Idaho, Florida, Washington State, BC-Canada and back down to California.

-2014 finds me HS/CS/V/T through Australia again with a couple of jaunts back to NZ for a book launch (my 1st!) and a country length road trip :)as well as a month in the USA booked in for the end of the year.
+2014 had me HS/CS/V/T through Australia again with a couple of jaunts back to NZ for a book launch (my 1st!) and a country length road trip :)

 I'm a very happy person, optimistically geared.
 I love life, I wish that once I reach the end of mine, I'll be able to look back and have no regrets.
 I'm also a Christian by faith as an FYI - although I've been married to a Muslim and spent my 20's as a working/touring clairvoyant - so I enjoy all kinds of people and rall respect all faiths.